play Therapy - Edmonton Psychologist - Child Therapy

 Progress may sometimes be seen after 2-3 play sessions, but significant change generally takes 10 to 20 sessions.
 Some children can take less time, and others may take more time depending on their needs and circumstances.

 Who benefits from play therapy?

-Play therapy is usually done with children 3 to 12 years of age, but many of the techniques also work with toddlers, teens and adults.
+Play therapy is the preferred treatment of choice for most children ages 3 to 12 years of age, but many of the techniques also work with toddlers, teens and adults.
 Play at any age allows people to experience their world and resolve issues using symbolic representations.